-Apply for an Award NYMA runs two award schemes which recognise contributions to conservation (natural or cultural).
+Apply for an Award NYMA runs an annual award scheme which recognises contributions to conservation (natural or cultural).

 President’s Award - 2018